sathish-t/nanopore-mod-course/exercises/compare_modification_levels.md

 For some answers, you may want to use the bed files above as an input to programs such as `modkit`.
-Please be advised that although `DNAscent forkSense` outputs files ending in `.bed`, these are not in a correct format.
+Please be advised that although `DNAscent forkSense` outputs files ending in `.bed`, these are not in the correct bed format.
-So, if you intend to use these files as inputs, please convert them to a bed format before doing so.
+So, if you intend to use these files as inputs, please convert them to the correct bed format before doing so.
 The following commands may be helpful for the conversion.

 ```bash